fkarg/fkarg.github.io/drafts/everything-f*cked.md

 just 'feel' like you want to do it, basically.

 The picture about the elephant rider is really fitting here.
-The thinking brain is the rider and the feeling brain is the elephant, the TB can reason as to _why_ you should go somewhere, and the awesome things that are there or make you feel bad about things you did, but in the end the feeling brain or elephant just goes wherever it _feels_ like it.
+The thinking brain is the rider and the feeling brain is the elephant, the thinking brain can reason as to _why_ you should go somewhere, and the awesome things that are there or make you feel bad about things you did, but in the end the feeling brain or elephant just goes wherever it _feels_ like it.

 And this is (sadly?) not included in the book but Neuroscientifically speaking it works the exact same way: The neocortex ist just 'on top' of the brainstem